paulsheldrake/components/README.md

 - Git

 ### Administrative rights
-You will need to ensure that you have administrative rights to install, configure or manage file permissions required by the list of tools outlined above as they will be needed to follow along in class.
-Bellow is a list of everything that needs to be installed.
+You will need to ensure that you have administrative rights to install, configure or manage file permissions required by the list of tools outlined above.
 If you do not have administrative rights, in the case of using a work laptop, then please have your company install the following items for you.

 ### Acquia Dev Desktop
 To eliminate the need for various setups that may involve different AMP (Apache/MySQL/PHP) stacks we recommend using Acquia Dev Desktop to work with PHP, MySQL and Drupal.
-You can download and install Dev Desktop for both Windows and MAC by navigating to the [download](https://dev.acquia.com/downloads) page and following the install prompts for your operating system.
+You can download and install Acquia Dev Desktop for both Windows and MAC by navigating to the [download](https://dev.acquia.com/downloads) page and following the install prompts for your operating system.

-Once completed we will revisit how to use Acquia Dev Desktop to import a local Drupal 8 website, including how to import the intitial database snapshot that will be used throughout the training.

-### Lando (Alternative setup)
-##### This is an alternative setup to using Acquia Dev Desktop and is for advanced users only.

-To eliminate the need for various setups that may involve different **AMP** (Apache/MySQL/PHP) stacks and consider yousrself an advanced user then you can choose to use `Lando` a Docker based development environment to work with PHP, MySQL and Drupal.
-You can download and install Lando for Windows, MACOS and Linux by navigating to the [download](https://docs.devwithlando.io/installation/installing.html) page and following the install prompts for your operating system.

-Once completed we will revisit how to use Lando to import a Drupal 8 website as well as how to start a server, run composer, drush and import the initial database snapshot that will be used throughout the training.

 ### Terminal
-The terminal is an interface in which we can type and execute text based commands.
+The terminal is an interface in which we can execute text based commands.
 It can be much faster to complete some tasks using a Terminal than with graphical applications and menus.
-The remaining requirements will all be ran from a Terminal using a series of command line prompts.
+The remaining requirements will be mostly ran from a Terminal using a series of command line prompts.
 Take a moment to ensure that you have a Terminal (MAC) or Command Prompt (Windows) available to use.

-We will be using the terminal window to work with tools such as `Composer`, `NPM`, `Grunt` and `Git` throughout the training.
+We will be using the terminal window to work with tools such as `Composer`, `NPM`, and `Grunt` throughout the training.
 It is important to be comfortable using the command line as it should be part of any daily Front End development workflow.

 ### Composer
-Composer (https://getcomposer.org/) is a dependency manager for PHP that allows us to perform a multitude of tasks; everything from creating a Drupal project to declaring libraries and even installing contributed modules, just to name a few.
+Composer (https://getcomposer.org/) is a dependency manager for PHP that allows us to perform a multitude of tasks; everything from creating a Drupal project to declaring libraries and even installing contributed modules.
 The advantage of using Composer is that it allows us to quickly install and update dependencies by simply running a few commands from a terminal window.

 Both `Acquia Dev Desktop` and `Lando` will allow us to run these commands without the need to physically install `Composer` on our computer or laptop.
 We will revisit the various `Composer` commands that will be used during the training.

 ### Node & NPM
 [Node](https://nodejs.org/en/) is a cross platform runtime environment for creating server side and networking applications.
-Javascript running outside the browser.
+JavaScript running outside the browser.
 [NPM](https://www.npmjs.com/) is the package manager for JavaScript used to install, share, and distribute code and is used to manage dependencies in projects.

 > We will be using NPM to manage dependencies when working with themes in Drupal 8.

-We can install `Node JS` and `NPM` globally by following the directions on the [download](https://nodejs.org/en/download/) page and using one of the current LTS installers for our current operating system.
+We can install `Node JS` and `NPM` globally by following the directions on the [download](https://nodejs.org/en/download/) page and selecting `8.11.4 LTS` installer for your current operating system.
 Installing `Node JS` will automatically install `NPM` as well.

 We can validate that both are installed by running the following commands in the terminal window: